hakanaktas1/aug-tool/README.md

             image = self.label_factory(data_path[:-4])
             label = self.image_factory(data_path)

+            # The augmentation process is performed as much as the `number_of_aug` value  from the user
             for num in range(number_of_aug):

                 # The name of new file that will be augmented is created